 The Statement of Investment Policy of the Pension Boards establishes guidelines relating to permissible investments and to diversification, liquidity, duration, concentration, and quality of investments.
 This policy permits the purchase and sale of S&P 500 Index futures contracts by an external investment manager to equitize cash in the management of the S&P 500 Index strategy.
 The policy also permits the Chief Investment Officer ("CIO") to use certain exchange-traded futures to shift among asset classes and managers within the Pension Boards' Equity Fund and to rebalance the Pension Boards' Balanced Fund among asset classes subject to certain restrictions.
-Pension Boards staff continues to monitor adherence to the policy and guidelines by investment managers.
+Pension Boards staff continue to monitor adherence to the policy and guidelines by investment managers.
+Fixed-income futures and Swaps usage by the Core Fixed Income team were approved by the Investment Committee of the Board of Trustees.